-With a 5.4.3.1 hand West isn't exactly wellsuited to No-trumps but with 11 points, length in the minors and a poor main suit what decent alternative does he have but a raise in Notrumps?
+With a 5.4.3.1 hand West isn't exactly wellsuited to No-trumps but with 10 points, length in the minors and a poor main suit what decent alternative does he have but a raise to the Notrump game?

-We lead the ♠Q against 3NT and it fetches low cards from all three players.
-Maybe partner has the Ace?
-Maybe we can make mincemeat out of dummy's King?
-With hope we continue with a Spade, but declarer dashes these hopes by producing the ♠A from his hand.
+We lead the AQ against 3NT and it fetches low cards from all three players.
+Maybe declarer played a low card by mistake but, regardless of the reason, we continue with a Spade, which declarer takes in hand with the AK.